 Notice To Proceed with Water Facilities

-HDC and HCWSA agree that HCWSA shall not commence with any of the acitivities described in this Article IV, unless and until it receives from HDC a written notice to proceed with the Water Facilities (the "Notice to Proceed with Water Facilities").
+HDC and HCWSA agree that HCWSA shall not commence with any of the acitivities described in this ArticleV, unless and until it receives from HDC a written notice to proceed with the Water Facilities (the "Notice to Proceed with Water Facilities").
 HDC may issue the Notice to Proceed to HCWSA at any time after the Effective Date; provided, however, that the issuance of the Notice to Proceed shall be issued by HDC to HCWSA no less than 240 days prior to the first day of the scheduled Start-Up and Testing Period.
-HDC and HCWSA further agree that except with respect to the rights and obligations of the parties under Article 2 and Article 12, neither party shall have any commitments, obligations or liabilities to the other under the terms of this Agreement until such time as HCWSA has received the Notice to Proceed with Water Facilities.
+HDC and HCWSA further agree that except with respect to the rights and obligations of the parties under Article 2 and Article 12[WHAT ARE THESE?], neither party shall have any commitments, obligations or liabilities to the other under the terms of this Agreement until such time as HCWSA has received the Notice to Proceed with Water Facilities.[WHAT ABOUT REFERENCE TO ENTIRE DOCUMENT?]

 A condition precedent to the issuance of the Notice to Proceed with Water Facilities shall be the presentation by HCSWA to HDC of reasonable evidence demonstrating the attainment by HCWSA, in accordance with its responsibilities under the MOU as set forth in the recitals of this Agreement, of the Army Corps Permit.